fosjump/fosjump/README.md

 #### 1. Making a pull request ([github project]()).
 The structure of the project is really simple:
 * One python program to generate the website (in the *output* folder) using [jinja2](http://jinja.pocoo.org/) templating.
-* Templates are in the *template* folder
+* Jinja2 templates are in the *template* folder
-* The *Data* folder contains files you're might want to eddit (please follow their simple format):
+* The *Data* folder contains the files you might want to eddit (please follow their simple format):
 	* *projects.yml*: contains all the project links.
 Note that, if you add a project, you need to add an image for it.

 		```yaml